lvanschilfgaarde/lordcephei.github.io/pages/about.md

 + **Principal Layer Green's Function :** This code, **lmpg**{: style="color: blue"}, is an analog of **lmgf**{: style="color: blue"} for layered systems.
-Periodic boundary conditions are used in two dimensions.
-A Principal layer technique is used for the dimension.
-This is advantageous because (1) periodic boundary conditions in this dimension are not needed and (2) the computation time scales only linearly in the number of principal layers.
-It can be used in a self-consistent framework, and also to calculation transmission using Landauer-Buttiker theory.
-There is a non-equilibrium Keldysh formulation of the ASA hamiltonian of the theory described in [this paper](http://link.aps.org/doi/10.1103/PhysRevB.71.195422).
+Periodic boundary conditions are used in two dimensions, while the third dimension is treated in real space with a principal layer technique.
+This is advantageous because (1) semi-infinite boundary conditions are used this dimension, which correspond to the physical realisation of layered materials and (2) the computation time scales only linearly in the number of principal layers.  **lmpg**{: style="color: blue"} can be used in a self-consistent framework, and also to calculate transmission and reflection in the context of Landauer-Buttiker theory.
+There is a non-equilibrium Keldysh formulation of the ASA hamiltonian, as described in [this paper](http://link.aps.org/doi/10.1103/PhysRevB.71.195422).

-+ **QSGW + DMFT :** When localised electronic orbitals (*d-* or *f-* type) participate to the valence region, the effect of electronic correlation can not be included as a small perturbation (RPA) and more accurate methods have to be invoked.
++ **QSGW + DMFT :** When localised electronic orbitals (*d-* or *f-* type) participate in the states near the fermi level, the effect of electronic correlation can not be included as a small perturbation (RPA) and more accurate methods have to be invoked.
 The Questaal code has been interfaced with the Continuous Time Quantum Monte Carlo solver